HistoryThis section has been translated automatically.

 )is the first approved anti-CCR4 monoclonal antibody for targeted therapy of systemically pretreated adults with mycosis fungoides and Sézary syndrome.
 In the pivotal study, mogamulizumab showed a significant prolongation of progression-free survival compared to treatment with vorinostat, and the overall response rate was also more than fivefold higher.

 - Low-dose methotrexate

-- Denileukin Diftitox (the preparation is not approved in Germany [ off-label use])
+- Denileukin Diftitox (the drug is not approved in Germany [ off-label use])

-- Alemtuzumab (MabCampath): genetically engineered, humanized IgG1 Kapa monoclonal antibody that specifically binds to the 21 to 28 kDa glycoprotein CD52 (expressed by B and T cells) on the cell surface of lymphocytes.
+- Alemtuzumab (MabCampath): genetically engineered, humanized IgG1 kappa monoclonal antibody that specifically binds to the 21- to 28-kDa glycoprotein CD52 (expressed by B and T cells) on the cell surface of lymphocytes.

-- Doxyrubicin (pegylated liposomal doxorubicin cannot normally be prescribed by statutory health insurance companies), fludarabine, cladribine, gemcitabine
+- Doxorubicin (pegylated liposomal doxorubicin is not usually covered by the statutory health insurance), fludarabine, cladribine, gemcitabine.

 - Allogeneic stem cell transplantation

 - Baccaredda A (1937) Reticuloendotheliosi cutanea e melanodermia.
 Atti Soc ital Derm Sifilogr: 649-657

 - Baccaredda A (1939) Reticulohistiocytosis cutanea hyperplastica cum melanodermia.
 Arch Derm Syph (Berlin) 179: 209-256